liferay/liferay-docs/develop/tutorials/articles/message-bus/03-asynchronous-messaging-callbacks.markdown

 +$$$

 **Warning:** You should only do this *after* implementing any senders and listeners you have.
-Tools like Liferay IDE and Liferay Developer Studio try to deploy plugins automatically as you save changes.
-If your sender or listener classes don't exist and you declare them in `messaging-spring.xml`, your plugin will break.
+Tools like Liferay IDE and Liferay Developer Studio automatically deploy plugins as you save changes.
+If you declare sender or listener classes in the configuration file that don't yet exist, exceptions will be thrown when your application is deployed.

 $$$